-Near Field Communication (NFC) is a short range wireless connectivity technology that uses magnetic field induction to establish communicating between devices when they are brought within near proximity of each other without the need of prior connection establishment.
-It is an extension of RFID technology with additional and more dynamic features by integrating smartphones.
-Most modern phones are equipped with NFC chips and support applications like Apple Pay and Google Pay.
-NFC operates in the unlicensed Radio Frequency band at 13.56MHz.
+\textit{Near Field Communication (NFC)}\\ NFC, an extension of RFID technology, is a short-range wireless connectivity technology that uses magnetic field induction to establish communication between devices when they are brought within close proximity of each other without the need for prior connection establishment.
+NFC chips are equipped in most modern phones, supporting applications like Apple Pay and Google Pay.
+NFC operates in the unlicensed radio frequency band at 13.56MHz.
 Its typical range is about 20 meters, with the actual distance often determined by the size of the antenna in the device.
-NFC technology is expected to play a vital role in the future of IoT by providing a wireless connection tool to link with other smart objects.
-For instance, using NFC on a mobile device, a user can turn their phone into various objects, like using it as a credit card for transactions \cite{shah2016survey}.
+It is expected that NFC technology will play a vital role in the future of IoT by providing a wireless connection tool to link with other smart objects.
+For instance, using NFC on a mobile device, a user can transform their phone into various objects, such as using it as a credit card for transactions \cite{shah2016survey}.